aws-samples/aws-kms-pq-tls-example/README.md

 ## AWS KMS Post-quantum TLS Example

-This repository contains code samples that show how to configure the SDK 2.0 to use the AWS Common Runtime HTTP Client with hybrid post-quantum TLS with KMS.
+This repository contains code samples that show how to configure the AWS SDK 2.0 to use the AWS Common Runtime HTTP Client with hybrid post-quantum TLS with KMS.
 For more information, see [Using Post-Quantum TLS with KMS](https://aws.amazon.com/blogs/security/using-post-quantum-tls-with-kms/) (blog) and [Using Hybrid Post-Quantum TLS with AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/pqtls.html) (documentation).

 These samples demonstrate how to use hybrid post-quantum TLS to perform sensitive KMS operations.
-We consider sensitive operations to be ones where confidential data is sent over the network that is not protected from quantum advisories.
+We consider sensitive operations to be ones where confidential data is sent over the network that is not protected from a quantum adversary.
-This includes:
+These include:
-* ImportKey
+* `ImportKey`
-* GenerateDataKey
+* `GenerateDataKey`
-* Encrypt
+* `Encrypt`
-* Decrypt
+* `Decrypt`

-A large scale quantum computer could be used to recover the TLS session key from classic TLS  key exchanges (RSA, ECDHE, and FFDHE).
-The TLS session key is used to encrypt the plaintext data as it is sent over the network.
-This would reveal the plaintext in the Encrypt request or the plaintext in the decrypt response.
-ImportKey's use of the wrapping RSA key does not protect against a quantum advisory.
+A large scale quantum computer could be used to recover the TLS session key from classic TLS key exchanges (ECDHE and FFDHE).
+The TLS session key is used to encrypt the data as it is sent over the network.
+We look at 4 examples in the KMS API where sensitive data could be revealed without PQ TLS.
+In an `Encrypt` call the client sends a plaintext message to be encrypted with a KMS CMK.
+Without PQ TLS a quantum adversary could see this plaintext message.
+The same attack affects `Decrypt` and `GenerateDataKey`.
+In an `ImportKey` request the client sends a key wrapped with an RSA key.
+Without PQ TLS an attacker could recover the wrapped key and use another quantum algorithm to unwrap your key.
+Once they have the plaintext key you imported into a CMK they gain the ability to decrypt any ciphertext that uses the CMK.

 ### Prequesites
 * Software: